 You are an insensitive cold-hearted bitch.
 I’m shocked that you have the audacity to make such a profoundly negative statement.
 It leads me to believe that you are in fact so narrow minded that you actually BELIEVE women choose to be obese, because they’re simply too lazy to exercise and eat right.

 Do you seriously think that?

-Perhaps your tunnel vision goes no further than the healthy fit women you see at the gym.
+Perhaps your tunnel vision goes no further than the small demographic of healthy fit women you interact with at the gym.